xpqz/documentation/windows-installation-and-configuration/docs/configuration-parameters/configuration-parameters.md

 You can change parameters in the Registry in one of two ways:

 - Using the Configuration dialog box that is obtained by selecting *Configure* from the *Options* menu on the Dyalog APL/W session.
-See "The Configuration Dialog Box" on page 1 for details.
+See ["The Configuration Dialog Box"](../The APL Environment/Configuration Dialog.htm#Configuration_Dialog) for details.
 - By directly editing the Windows Registry using `REGEDIT.EXE` or `REGEDIT32.EXE`.
 This is necessary for parameters that are not editable via the Configuration dialog box.

 ### Configuration Parameters